agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 incomplete or out of date information, and different sources of the same data may be contradictory, e.g. first responders may receive contradictory reports about whether a structure is occupied.
-One promising trend in data fusion, which we briefly survey in this section, is the use of applied sheaf theory, arguably the "canonical" mathematical model for data fusion (CITE).
-Sheaf theory provides a rigorous framework for discussing how heterogeneous sources of noisy data can be integrated into a coherent picture.
+One promising trend in this space, which we briefly introduce in this section, is the development of sheaf theory as arguably the "canonical" mathematical model for data fusion (CITE).
+Sheaf theory provides a rigorous framework for discussing how heterogeneous sources of noisy data can be integrated into a coherent picture, and can quantify and measure how well this task is achieved.

 We conclude in Section \ref{sec:conclusion} by recapping some of the main themes in this document and highlighting areas where design